waynodiablo/Oystercard/pills/learning_at_makers.md

 * One of the learning tools at Makers is the [escalation process](./escalation_process.md).
 This is a series of things to do to try to solve a problem.
 It's designed to maximise the amount you learn, rather than getting an answer right away.
 It includes coming up with a clear problem explanation, talking to your pair programming partner, Googling, asking on Slack Overflow, and finally asking a coach.

+### Daily feedback

+* This is a very short survey on how your day went.
+It asks you to rate your day out of 10 and your pairing experience out of 10.
+It also asks you to write any thoughts you have on how the day went.

+* There are two goals for daily feedback.
+First,  to encourage you to reflect on your learning, and possibly find ways it could be improved.
+Second, to give your coach an idea of how you're doing.

 ### Standups

 [Standups](./student_standups.md)